-- refund certain bonds of the Agency, to provide funds for home mortgage loans and other items. - The Bonds are special obligations of the Agency payable solely from the mortgages and other property pledged under the Bond Resolution.
+Bond proceeds were used to refund certain bonds of the Agency, to provide funds for home mortgage loans and other items.

+The Bonds are special obligations of the Agency payable solely from the mortgages and other property pledged under the Bond Resolution.

-\$2.6 billion as of April 30, 2022
+■ \$2.8 billion as of October 31, 2023